bernardocmarques/bcm-budget-creator/README.md

 ## Suggestions

+- [ ] Add new budget state - DENIED
 - [ ] Split payments into multiple partitions
 - [ ] Set dates for when it should be paid
 - [ ] Generate IDs automatically